-- requirements for, and the ability to obtain, future funding on favourable terms or at all; - business strategy; - · expected future loss and accumulated deficit levels; - projected financial position and estimated cash burn rate; - expectations about the timing of achieving milestones and the cost of our development programs; - estimates of the size and characteristics of the potential markets for our product candidates; - observations and expectations regarding the effectiveness of our drug candidates, NVG-291 and NVG-300, and the potential benefits to patients; - the impact of pandemics or any escalation thereof on our operations; - plans to use NVG-291 and other potential drug candidates in our clinical development programs; - plans to develop additional proprietary compounds that address nervous system repair: - plans to use third party technology for biomarker and other analysis for our drug candidates; - expectations and intended benefits of agreements entered into with third parties; - expectations about our clinical trials design and the timing with respect to commencement and completion of clinical trials; - expectations about the timing and future plans with respect to preclinical studies; - expectations relating to the removal of the partial clinical trial hold initiated by the United States Food and Drug Administration ("FDA"): - expected results of toxicology studies with respect to NVG-291and other potential drug candidates; - expectations about our product candidates' safety and efficacy; - our ability to identify and secure sources of non-dilutive funding for the development of our product candidates and technologies; - expectations regarding our ability to arrange for the manufacturing of our product candidates and technologies; - expectations regarding the cost, progress and successful and timely completion of the various stages of the regulatory approval process; - expectations about the potential benefits of Fast Track designation for NVG-291 in the treatment of spinal cord injury ("SCI"); - ability to secure strategic partnerships with larger pharmaceutical and biotechnology companies; - strategy to acquire and develop new product candidates and technologies and to enhance the safety and efficacy of existing product candidates and technologies; - plans to market, sell and distribute our products and technologies, if approved; - expectations regarding the acceptance of our products and technologies by the market, if approved; - expectations regarding the use of our products and technologies in treating diseases and medical disorders; - ability to retain and access appropriate staff, management, and expert advisers; - expectations with respect to existing and future contractual obligations, corporate alliances, grant funding arrangements and licensing transactions with third parties, and the receipt and timing of any payments to be made by the Company or to the Company in respect of such arrangements;
+- · our expectations regarding the sufficiency of our capital resources and requirements for additional capital; - requirements for, and the ability to obtain, future funding on favorable terms or at all; - business strategy; - · expected future loss and accumulated deficit levels; - projected financial position and estimated cash burn rate; - expectations about the timing of achieving milestones and the cost of our development programs; - our estimates of the size and characteristics of the potential markets for our product candidates; - observations and expectations regarding the effectiveness of our drug candidates, NVG-291 and NVG-300, and the potential benefits to patients; - the term of NVG-300's intellectual property protection; - the impact of pandemics or any escalation thereof on our operations; - plans to use and evaluate NVG-291 and other potential drug candidates in our clinical development programs; - plans to develop additional proprietary compounds that address nervous system repair; - expectations and intended benefits of memorandums of understanding and agreements entered into with third parties; - expectations about the timing with respect to commencement and completion of clinical trials: - expectations about the timing and future plans with respect to preclinical and clinical studies; - expectations relating to the removal of the partial clinical trial hold initiated by the U.S. Food and Drug Administration ("FDA"); - expected results of toxicology studies with respect to NVG-291 and other potential drug candidates; - expectations about our product candidates' safety and efficacy; - our ability to identify and secure sources of non-dilutive funding for the development of our product candidates and technologies; - expectations regarding our ability to arrange for the manufacturing of our product candidates and technologies; - expectations regarding the cost, progress and successful and timely completion of the various stages of the regulatory approval process; - expectations about the potential benefits of Fast Track designation for NVG-291 in the treatment of spinal cord injury ("SCI"); - ability to secure strategic partnerships with larger pharmaceutical and biotechnology companies; - strategy to acquire and develop new product candidates and technologies and to enhance the safety and efficacy of existing products and technologies; - plans to market, sell and distribute our products and technologies, if approved; - expectations regarding the acceptance of our products and technologies by the market, if approved; - expectations regarding the use of our products and technologies in treating diseases and medical disorders; - ability to retain and access appropriate staff, management, and expert advisers;

+- expectations with respect to existing and future contractual obligations, corporate alliances and licensing transactions with third parties, and the receipt and timing of any payments to be made by the Company or to the Company in respect of such arrangements; and - our strategy and ability with respect to the protection of our intellectual property.